cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 {{{Yoav Nir}}},
 {{{Thomas Pornin}}}, and
 {{{Alexander Tereschenko}}}
-for helping making this document better.
+for helping make this document better.